Shred (Unix)

-shred is a command on Unix-like operating systems that can be used to securely delete files and devices so that it is extremely difficult to recover them, even with specialized hardware and technology; assuming it's even possible to recover the file at all.
+shred is a command on Unix-like operating systems that can be used to securely delete files and devices so that it is extremely difficult to recover them, even with specialized hardware and technology; assuming recovery is possible at all, which is not always the case.
 It is a part of GNU Core Utilities.
+Being based on the Gutmann method paper, it suffers from the same criticisms and possible shortcomings.